ShabbirHasan1/fastcert/README.md

 ### Certificate Validity

-All certificates generated by rscert are valid for 825 days (approximately 2 years and 3 months), which is the maximum validity period accepted by major browsers.
+All certificates generated by fastcert are valid for 825 days (approximately 2 years and 3 months), which is the maximum validity period accepted by major browsers.

 ### Key Types and Sizes